Rovo agents in automations

 4. Then: Add comment

-Using the Jira issue organizer, create an automation rule that is triggered every time an issue is created without a parent (or epic) to leave a comment on the new issue with a suggested epic from that project that could be a relevant parent issue.
+Using the Jira work item organizer, create an automation rule that is triggered every time a work item is created without a parent (or epic) to leave a comment on the new work item with a suggested epic from that project that could be a relevant parent work item.

 1. type